wpmetabox/docs/_docs/fields/custom-html.md

 ## Overview

-The custom HTML field allows users to output anything.
+The custom HTML field allows you to output anything.
 You can even use a PHP callback function to output the HTML.

 This field is usually used to display custom message/instruction to users.
 Sometimes, it's used with PHP callback to display more advanced content (such as content from a query).